 Three outstanding cadets have been awarded one of the highest honours any cadet can achieve – appointment as a Lord-Lieutenant Cadet for their county.

-HM Lord-Lieutenant of West Yorkshire Mr Ed Anderson paid tribute to his new appointees who he personally selected in recognition of their exemplary contribution to their units and wider community.
+HM Lord-Lieutenant of North Yorkshire Johanna Ropner paid tribute to her new appointees who she personally selected in recognition of their exemplary contribution to their units and wider community.

-The cadets were among those honoured at a special ceremony at Carlton Barracks in Leeds which was hosted by the RFCA for Yorkshire and the Humber to enable the Lord-Lieutenant to recognise some of the county’s very best volunteers.
+The cadets were among those honoured at a special ceremony at Worsley Barracks in York which was hosted by the RFCA for Yorkshire and the Humber to enable the Lord-Lieutenant to recognise some of the county’s very best volunteers.

-Mr Anderson said: “Every year it is my great honour to be able to pay special tribute to some of the county’s most outstanding citizens who volunteer their time to support their communities through their commitment to the cadet and reserve forces.
+Mrs Ropner said: “It is such a privilege to be able to pay tribute to some of North Yorkshire’s exceptional citizens who volunteer their time to support their communities through their commitment to the cadet and reserve forces.